zdrala/CarServicePlatform/README.md

 # Application for car services

-This is platform for car service businesses.
+This is platform for car service businessess.
 Every owner is able to register his car service on this platform.
 Users can search all registered car services and send a request for servicing in any car service.
 After sending a request, administrator of car service will check request, if everything is ok, he will make a schedule for service.
 During active schedule of servicing, administrator send a offer with categories of car parts what is needed to be replaced/changed.
 User will select car part for every category which is needed to be replaced.
 At the end, when admin mark this schedule as finished, user can rate finished services with positive or negative rate.